sv001196/iaas/source/index.html.md

 # Getting Started

-Head straight to [https://trufactor.io](https://trufactor.io) and create a TruFactor account.
+Head straight to [https://trufactor.io](https://trufactor.io) and sign up for a TruFactor account.
 If you already have one, sign in to the portal and grab your API access key.
 Try to understand the core TruFactor concepts and the entities before getting your hands dirty.

 # Concepts